sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=dzGTsLBJw9Y&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-**Summary of Trading Strategy: Emphasizing Backtesting and Growth**

-1. **Foundation in Backtesting**: The strategy underscores the importance of backtesting as a fundamental skill for traders, highlighting its role in developing market intuition and identifying exploitable patterns.

-2. **Real World Experience**: While paper trading is valuable, real money trading is emphasized for its unique emotional insights, crucial for understanding market dynamics firsthand.

-3. **Documentation**: Keeping detailed records of all strategies, regardless of outcome, is advised.
-This practice allows traders to revisit past efforts, potentially uncovering hidden opportunities and learning from past experiences.

-4. **Community Engagement**: Learning from successful traders and participating in online communities is encouraged.
-Collaboration and feedback are seen as vital for improvement and support.

-5. **Adaptability and Continuous Learning**: The strategy stresses the importance of staying adaptable in a constantly changing market landscape, advocating for continuous learning and evolution in trading approaches to maintain profitability.

-This approach integrates technical skill development with emotional understanding and community support, fostering a holistic growth mindset essential for successful trading.
+1. **Importance of Back Testing**
+   - Back testing is a crucial skill for aspiring traders.
+   - Experience gained from real-world trading and back testing helps develop market intuition and identify exploitable patterns.

+2. **Gaining Market Intuition**
+   - Real-world trading provides valuable emotional experience that paper trading cannot fully replicate.
+   - Document all back-tested strategies, regardless of outcomes, as skills evolve and past strategies may be revisited for improvement.

+3. **Learning from Others**
+   - Connect with other traders to benefit from shared experiences and knowledge.
+   - Collaborating with successful traders can enhance learning and strategy development.
 </details>

 <details>